RakhithJK/libretro-Lakka-LibreELEC-wiki/Packaging-a-libretro-core-for-Lakka.md

 ## Hosting your local packages

 The build scripts expect tar.xz packages to be served by HTTP.
 However, most libretro cores are not distributed as tar.xz, and we prefer to use git versions.
 For this, some scripts are here to clone the repos, update it and create the tar.xz.

-Examples scripts are located in tools/mkpkg/, they are pretty straigh forward and almost all the same (but not always) so you can just copy it and adapt it to your needs.
+Examples scripts are located in tools/mkpkg/, they are pretty straight forward and almost all the same (but not always) so you can just copy it and adapt it to your needs.

-    $ ./Lakka/tools/mkpkg/mkpkg_gpsp
+    $ tools/mkpkg/mkpkg_gpsp
     $ mv gpsp-*.tar.xz /path/to/your/www/

 ## Writing the package.mk

 Reading the other packages located in packages/lakka should give you enough knowledge to start packaging new cores.

 Here is an example package: